How to Do a Salicylic Acid Peel at Home

 Where To Start: A Treatment Plan

 Aim to perform a 15% salicylic acid peel every 2 weeks, for 2 or 3 months.

 The first peel will be for 1 minute.

 Notice how your skin reacts and increase in 1 minute intervals each time for a maximum of 5 minutes.

-This time frame of 2-3months will show great results - often after the very first treatment.
-It will allow the benefits to be cumulative, and for a lot of people this is all they need to see vast improvements in acne and other skin conditions.
+This time frame of 2-3months will show great results, and often after the very first treatment.
+This will allow cumulative benefits, and this is all many people need to see vast improvements in acne and other skin conditions.

 If you still have blockages, scars or concerns, repeat the treatment plan with a concentration of 20%.
 Build slowly.